by Jonathan Morris

 Categories: Be on the Lookout, On Duty, On the Beat, Transparency

-Topics: Drone, Traffic, Traffic Fatality, Transparency
+Topics: Announcement, Traffic Alert, Transparency

 The New Orleans Police Department is delivering measurable results through targeted enforcement and the strategic use of technology, including a 50% reduction in fatal crashes year-to-date.